Minamata disease: Today

 Minamata disease remains an important issue in contemporary Japanese society.
 Lawsuits against Chisso and the prefectural and national governments are still continuing and many regard the government responses to date as inadequate.
-The company's "historical overview" in its current website makes no mention of their role in the mass contamination of Minamata and the dreadful aftermath.
-Their 2004 Annual Report, however, reports an equivalent of about US$50 million (5,820 million yen) in "Minamata Disease Compensation Liabilities".
+Chisso's 2004 Annual Report reports an equivalent of about US$50 million (5,820 million yen) in "Minamata Disease Compensation Liabilities".
 From 2000 to 2003, the company also reported total compensation liabilities of over US$170 million.
 Their 2000 accounts also show that the Japanese and Kumamoto prefectural governments waived an enormous US$560 million in related liabilities.
 Their FY2004 and FY2005 reports refer to Minamata disease as "mad hatter's disease", a term coined from the mercury poisoning experienced by hat-makers of the last few centuries (cf. Erethism).

 A memorial service was held at the Minamata Disease Municipal Museum on 1 May 2006 to mark 50 years since the official discovery of the disease.
 Despite bad weather, the service was attended by over 600 people, including Chisso chairman Shunkichi Goto and Environment Minister Yuriko Koike.

 On Monday, March 29, 2010, a group of 2,123 uncertified victims reached a settlement with the government of Japan, the Kumamoto Prefectural government, and Chisso Corporation to receive individual lump-sum payments of 2.1 million yen and monthly medical allowances.

 Most congenital patients were in their forties and fifties for the first years of the new millennium, being in their sixties and seventies in the 2020s.
 Their health has been deteriorating for a long time.
 Their parents, who are often their only source of care, were either already deceased, or aged between 70 and 89 in the 2000s (90–109 as of the 2020s).
 Often, these patients find themselves tied to their own homes and the care of their family, effectively isolated from the local community.
 Some welfare facilities for patients do exist.
 One notable example is Hot House, a vocational training centre for congenital patients as well as other disabled people in the Minamata area.
 Hot House members are also involved in raising awareness of Minamata disease, often attending conferences and seminars as well as making regular visits to elementary schools throughout Kumamoto Prefecture.